[Updated September 2025] Thanks to our team members Jomarie and Ninotchka, this guide has been updated and is packed with local tips.

 - Plane: There are many Philippine Airports scattered across the islands with international and domestic flight connections.
 Ninoy Aquino International Airport (MNL) is the hub serving Manila.

 - Manila Airport is well-connected to Asia, North America, and Oceania.
-However, the only direct flight connection between Europe and Manila Airport from and to Istanbul.
+However, the only direct flight connection between Europe and Manila Airport is from and to Istanbul.

 🚌 Public transport

-- LRT/MRT: The transit system consists of 3 lines and you can purchase a single-use ticket or a Value Card (SVC) for an initial 30 Php (0.52 Euro) for multiple usages.
+- LRT/MRT: The transit system consists of three lines, and you can purchase a single-use ticket or a Value Card (SVC) for an initial fee of ₱30 (€0.52), allowing for multiple uses.

-- Bus: The bus system is a mix of distance-based lines and zonal-based lines.
-Taking the bus is generally cheap with fares starting at 0.17 Euro for the first 5 km.
+- Buses: The bus system is a mix of distance-based lines and zonal-based lines.
+Taking the bus is generally affordable, with fares starting at €0.17 for the first 5 kilometers.

-- Jeepneys: The colorful vehicles are customized jeeps that operate like buses following a designated route.
-With 8 pesos (0.14 Euro) for a short-distance ride, it is a common and cheap way of transportation.
+- Jeepneys: The colorful vehicles are customized jeeps that operate like buses, following a designated route.
+With ₱8 (€0.14) for a short-distance ride, it is a common and cheap way of transportation.

 - Walking: Walking in major business, shopping, and tourist areas is generally safe.
 However, there are a few dodgy neighborhoods and suburbs in every city.